microsoft/psi-samples/Samples/LinuxWebcamWithAudioSample/README.md

     DeliveryPolicy.LatestMessage);
 ```

-The `DrawFrame` method copies the frame image data to a `WriteableBitmap` object which represents the displayed image.
-The displayed image is then updated.
+The `DrawFrame` method copies the frame image data to a `Pixbuf` object which is then used to update the displayed image.
 The audio level is rendered as a horizontal bar and text.

 Note that the second argument to the `Do` operator specifies a `DeliveryPolicy` to apply to messages being delivered to the `Do` operator.
 By default, \psi streams will queue messages until components are able to receive and process them.
 We refer to this as a lossless or `Unlimited` delivery policy, where no messages are dropped and queues are allowed to grow.